andreaskrath/kasm/doc/instructions.md

 ```

 ### Error
-This instruction can return a stack overflow error in case the stack cannot contain the value specified to be pushed onto it.
+This instruction will return a stack overflow error in case the stack cannot contain the value specified to be pushed onto it.

 ## Pop
 Pops a value from the stack into a register.